Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Steady-state Output Comparison

 Comparing the total pressure to the water vapor pressure, it is clear that much of the pressure decrease is due to the rubidium vapor reacting with background water vapor:

-This reaction also helps to explain the additional hydrogen gas observed when operating the IHOPG at rubidium output levels corresponding to greater than 1 mV of fluorescence.
+The chamber used in this experiment had a significant background including water vapor.
+However, in a UHV chamber, the getter effect of the rubidium would not be present.
 The well-known characteristics of the RGA measurement make it possible to approximate the pressure change in a chamber without background water vapor.
 We take the total pressure data and add the lost water vapor back to each individual point.
 Figure \ref{fig:wwater} shows the data after this correction.
-Instead of simply adding back the lost water vapor, the data are corrected for the measured sensitivity differences between the mass filter and ion gauge filament, as well as for the measured ratio of the correlated 17 AMU peak.
-Correcting for the lost water vapor, the total pressure change remains near zero, well below that observed from the chromate dispenser over the measured range.
+Instead of simply adding back the lost water vapor, the data are corrected for the measured sensitivity differences between the mass filter and ion gauge filament, as well as for the measured ratio of the correlated 17 AMU/e peak.
+Correcting for the lost water vapor, the total pressure change is still well below that observed from the chromate dispenser over the measured range.
 As noted above, rubidium vapor was attenuated by the chamber walls before reaching the RGA.
 Therefore, the rubidium vapor pressure does not appear in the RGA total pressure levels.